History of the Beard

 From ancient Greeks to lumbersexuals, beards have a history

 “Today, beards are everywhere…our ancient ancestors would be bristling with pride.”

 By Janis Hashe

-Anthropologists tell us that facial hair, including beard and stache, is a “vestigal trait” from when humans had hair…everywhere.
+Anthropologists tell us that facial hair, including beard and stache, is a “vestigial trait” from when humans had hair…everywhere.
 These same anthropologists theorize that back in the really old days, some males removed hair by scraping it off with two shells.
 Ouch!

 The ancient Greeks loved beards and viewed them as signs of virility, but when Alexander the Great came along, he preferred clean-shaven soldiers, seeing the look as “tidier.”
-Equally soldiery Romans kept up the clean-shaven tradition, but during the Middle Ages and the Renaissance in the West, beards had a big resurgence…nowhere was there a depiction of Shakespeare, for example, without his trademark mustache-and-soul patch, or in other cases, full beard.
+Equally, soldiery Romans kept up the clean-shaven tradition, but during the Middle Ages and the Renaissance in the West, beards had a big resurgence…nowhere was there a depiction of Shakespeare, for example, without his trademark mustache-and-soul patch, or in other cases, full beard.

 It’s the later Victorians and Edwardians who take the beard cake, though.
 Beards, mustaches, and of course, sideburns, reached their hirsute heyday during this period.
 Fun Fact: No American president had a beard before Abe Lincoln, yet he inspired a tradition of bearded POTUS’s that came after him.

 In the early 20th century, beards began to fall out of favor, with Americans anyway, as clean-shaven and crew-cutted GI’s returned from two world wars.
 Beards were scarce…until the late Fifties, when beatniks grew them to annoy the Establishment, and hippies followed suit with a vengeance.